 Keeping your drums maintained is very important, especially if you want to extend the life of your instruments.
 It’s not necessarily fun or glamorous, but is necessary.

-I hope that following the steps in this guide has helped you grasp a better understanding the instruments, both inside and out.
+I hope that following the steps in this guide has helped you grasp a better

 If you’ve made it this far, you’re no doubt a great reader.
 If you think I’ve missed anything in the guide, please feel free to leave me a comment down below.
 Thanks for reading!